Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If <formulae> are given, upgrade only the specified brews.

   * `uses [--installed] [--recursive]` <formula>:
-    Show the formulas that specify <formula> as a dependency.
+    Show the formulae that specify <formula> as a dependency.

     Use `--recursive` to resolve more than one level of dependencies.